mikoiv/MicrosoftSentinel-Logstash-DCRs/Fortigate/README.md

 Tested on FortiOS v7.0.x and v7.2.x devices.

-Be sure to check both the Logstash filter configuration and the DCR TransformKQL to suit the data you want to seee in Sentinel.
+Be sure to check both the Logstash filter configuration and the DCR TransformKQL to suit the data you want to collect in Sentinel.

 Files in this folder:
 - Fortigate_DCR_Template_ARM.json (ARM template for DCR)